zacaryattack/academic-kickstart/content/post/testing/testing.md

-title: Assignment 2
+---
+title: Overfitting with Polynomial Regression
-date: 2020-02-04
+date: 2020-13-03

 # Put any other Academic metadata here...
-summary: "The goal of this assignment is to learn about kNN on the IRIS dataset."
+summary: "Demonstrates The Concept of Overfitting Using Polynomial Regression."
 ---